 What causes eye floaters?

 Floaters are tiny pieces of debris in the eye’s fluid, known as the vitreous humour.
 This is the jelly-like substance found in the space in the middle of the eyeball.
 As children, the vitreous humour is fairly solid, but as we age the ‘jelly’ naturally becomes more watery.
 Floaters occur when clumps of the vitreous humour start moving around within this watery substance.

 The dots or strands formed cast shadows on the retina, which leads to an interruption in vision and therefore the appearance of something floating in front of your eye.

-Generally, longstanding and unchanging floaters are harmless, but will always be noted by your optometrist during your sight test.
-During your examination, your optometrist will be able to see any floaters at the back of the eye and will record these so that changes can be monitored.
+Generally, longstanding and unchanging floaters are harmless, but will always be noted by your optometrist during your eyesight appointment.
+During your examination, your optometrist will be able to see any significant floaters in the vitreous humour of the eye and will record and make a note of these so that changes can be monitored.

 If you see many black dots in your eye or have many floaters that impact the quality of your vision, you could be referred to an ophthalmologist to see if further treatment would benefit.
 This includes surgery called a vitrectomy, in which the vitreous humour will be removed and replaced.1